Civil War Memorial

 Despite its economic success, Madison County also faced challenges and social issues.
 Racial tensions and inequality persisted, and the county played a significant role in the civil rights movement.
 In 1953, Madison County became the first county in the state to implement a fair housing ordinance, marking an important step towards equality.
 Today, Madison County continues to be a vibrant and diverse community, with a strong economy, rich cultural heritage, and a commitment to progress and inclusivity.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Madison County, Illinois.
+This timeline provides a condensed summary of the historical journey of Madison County, Illinois.

 • 1805 - Madison County is established by an act of the Illinois Territory Legislature.